How can I find out if I am a candidate for LASIK, PRK, or SMILE?

 Do I have to put drops into my eyes after laser vision correction?
 If so, for how long?

 Yes.
 You will be prescribed antibiotic and corticosteroid eye drops.
 You may also be instructed to use over-the-counter artificial tears.
-The medications will be prescribed by your doctor and he or she will instruct you on their use.
+Your doctor will prescribe the medications and he or she will instruct you on their use.
 Generally, the drops are instilled four times a day for one week following the procedure.

 What are the complications of laser vision correction?